chrisj951/PyUI/README.md

    -  Testers from the Spruce Discord and
       -  Special thanks to KuroZero for their testing and detailed reports
 - Shaun Inman - Development on MinUI making it easier to learn how to interact with the hardware
+- PortMaster team for making PortMaster and the ports
 - Rest of the community that has helped document how these handhelds work